Virtual unfolding: Herculaneum papyri

 On 12 October 2023, the project awarded $40,000 to Luke Farritor, a 21-year-old computer student at the University of Nebraska, for successfully detecting the first word in an unopened scroll: porphyras (ΠΟΡΦΥΡΑϹ).
 With this milestone "first word" award included, the project has awarded $260,000 in total for segmentation tooling and ink detection (from segmented volumes).

 On 5 February 2024, the project awarded its 2023 Grand Prize of $700,000 to the winning team and $50,000 each to three runner-up teams for successfully revealing 5% of one scroll, and announced its goal for 2024 of revealing 90% of the four scrolls that it has fully scanned.
 The uncovered text is believed to be a previously unknown text of Philodemus, "centered on the pleasures of music and food and their effects on the senses".

 As of 2025, the scans of the scrolls that are being provided to participants in the Vesuvius Challenge for the purpose of fully reading them are Scroll 1 (PHerc.
 Paris.
 4), from the Institut de France, which is 5% read, Scroll 2 (PHerc.
 Paris 3), from the Institut de France, Scroll 3 (PHerc.
 332), from the Biblioteca Nazionale di Napoli, a smaller scroll known as the midollo (marrow), left over from attempts to physically unroll the larger original scroll, Scroll 4 (PHerc.
 1667), from the Biblioteca Nazionale di Napoli, similar in size to Scroll 3, and Scroll 5 (PHerc.
 172), from the Bodleian Library in Oxford, similar in size to Scroll 1.

+In June 2026, the Vesuvius Challenge team announced that PHerc.
+1667, known within the project as "Scroll 4", had been virtually unwrapped and read end-to-end.
+A project preprint described the work as the first complete virtual unwrapping and extended reading of a rolled Herculaneum papyrus.
+In the PHerc.
+1667, 22 columns of text were recovered, containing "a Stoic philosophical treatise that may be attributable to Chrysippus".
+Besides PHerc.
+1667, the team were able to read the tile and author of PHerc.
+139: Philodemus, On Gods, Book 8.